 Looking back at BWIS 2018

 Watch BWIS Founder Ndoni Mcunu round up all of the activities we got up to this year.
 It has been a pleasure working with the 2018 fellows and we look forward to seeing you progress in your careers.
-BWIS 2019 Fellowship applications close on the 28 February, apply here for a last chance to join us.
-Applications close at 24h00.
+BWIS 2019 Fellowship applications have closed, stay tuned for the 2020 call.
+Only here you are always welcome, together with 50 freispiele ohne einzahlung you have no equal!

 Ndoni Mcunu – Nature Journal Contribution

-BWIS Founder and CEO interviewed SABC News, watch the full interview here.
+BWIS Founder and CEO interviewed by SABC News anchor Peter Ndoro, watch the full interview here.

 Ndoni Mcunu – TEDxCapeTown